The-Balance-FFXIV/balance-static/content/jobs/melee/reaper/basic-guide.md

 ## Next Level

-When you feel like you have mastered the basics of Reaper, you can start doing Double Enshroud during our 2 minute burst.
-The idea here is that we want to squeeze as much damage into raid buffs as possible.
-We currently have two variations of the Double Enshroud buff window.
+When you feel like you have mastered the basics of Reaper, you will want to start exploring our burst windows.
+I recommend heading over to the intermediate guide.